 But I’ve tempered my love affair in the past because I didn’t want all the white flour for breakfast.
 I’d rather save that for cake.
-Then I started playing with oat flour (because waffles!).
+Then I started playing with oat flour (because gluten free waffles!).
 Shortly after that, I learned how to make oat flour using a blender, then in a food processor.
 Either can be used!

 When I discovered I could make waffles with oat flour I flipped out!
 Pancakes are next.